 I bought one of these to examine and it’s really impressive.
 It can be used for people suffering from difficulty swallowing (dysphagia) and those with Heart Failure, as well as other conditions.
 You can watch a video on THIS PAGE.
 With continued usage, it may be able to help with dyspnea, peak cough flow, voice box function, speech and swallowing performance as well as the overall quality of life.
 Musicians, swimmers (divers), and pilots might like this.

 AirPhysio – Natural Breathing Lung Expansion & Mucus Removal Device.

 This is another small plastic device that you hold in your hand and breathe with.
-It is helpful to clear the airways and minimize mucus which can be helpful with many respiratory conditions such as asthma, atelectasis, COPD, Emphysema, even Cystic Fibrosis.
+It is helpful to clear the airways and minimize mucus which can be helpful with many respiratory conditions such as asthma, atelectasis, COPD, Emphysema, and even Cystic Fibrosis.
 With continued use, this Australian-made device may help loosen the bond of mucus to the airway walls.
 The intention is to get that phlegm up!
 It works well, very quickly and most people need a few minutes to find relief.
 With continued use (once or twice daily) it can assist breathing and improve lung capacity.
-Scuba divers, musicians and athletes might like this one or the unit above!
+Scuba divers, musicians, and athletes might like this one or the unit above!
 You can watch a VIDEO about AirPhysio by CLICKING HERE.